PRESENTER Aaron Sloman

 Evolved cognition is increasingly disembodied

-Modern engineering and architectural design illustrate this: typically modern engineers and architects don't have physical contact with the things they design until long after all the main design decisions have been taken.
-Minor changes can sometimes be made at a late stage.
+Modern engineering and architectural practices illustrate this: typically engineers and architects don't have physical contact with the things they design until long after all the main design decisions have been taken.
+Minor changes can sometimes be made at a late stage when physical interaction reveals something unexpected.

 Likewise explanatory theories in modern science (e.g. subatomic physics, astrophysics, and theories about chemical processes in biological reproduction and gene expression) are also disconnected from the physical interactions of scientists with their environments, and from their sensory and motor signals.
-Humanly perceivable and manipulable laboratory objects are only very indirectly related to the concepts used in the theories being tested or applied.
+Humanly perceivable and manipulable laboratory objects (e.g. readings on measuring devices) are usually only very indirectly related to the concepts used in the theories being tested or applied.
+For instance, consider the unobvious relationships between scatter diagrams and chemical crystal structures in XRay crystallography.

-All this is ignored in fashionable theories of embodied cognition [Note: It's hard to give references without giving offence!]
+All this is ignored in fashionable theories of embodied cognition [Note: It's hard to give references without giving offence!
+Compare the "Chewing Test" for intelligence.]

 Theories of embodied intelligence that I have encountered also ignore the commonalities between normal humans and those born blind or deaf, or lacking arms and legs, or inseparably conjoined with a twin, etc.